 While I liked Valley of Fire State Park a lot, I was a little let down by what we saw on these two hikes.
 I would love to go back when it’s a little cooler and I can actually enjoy the trails and scenery without boiling alive.
 I would still totally recommend stopping here on your way in or out of Vegas or taking a day off from The Strip though.
 And like I said, I liked it enough to go back, for sure.

 - Again, as usual, bring lots of water.
 Sometimes this trail is actually closed because of heat, but it’s still incredibly hot when it is open.
 Water.
 Lots of water.

 - The hike into Pastel Canyon is about two miles.
 The Fire Wave is similar.

 - Tennis shoes are also way better that sandals because of hot sand.

 - I would combine these two hikes.
 Starting at Pastel Canyon, follow that and eventually go up onto the rocks and continue across on there to the Fire Wave.
 Or do it the other way around.
 Go down into Pastel Canyon from the Fire Wave.

-- Go early in the morning or closer to sunset.
+- Go early in the morning or closer to sunset if you’re visiting in the summer.
 The temperatures will be a lot better.

 - Of course, wear sunscreen.
-Desert sun doesn’t care.
+The sun doesn’t care.

 - Don’t let this discourage you.
 I am glad we hiked to both of these or I would have just wished I would have after we left.
 They are still cool, just not as cool as I made them in my head.